 How to use the Poster Printers in the King Life Science and Unit 1 buildings

-This guide assumes 1) that you are using one of the two computers closest to the door in the King 1057 PC computer lab, if you're using the King printer, and 2) that you have created a poster in PowerPoint, saved it as a 'PowerPoint Presentation' or as a 'PowerPoint Picture Presentation', and have it with you on a flash drive, on your email, or locally on the lab machine.
+If printing in the KIN 1057 computer lab use one of the two computers closest to the door at the end of the row closest to the printer.
+Create your poster in PowerPoint, save it as a 'PowerPoint Presentation' or as a 'PowerPoint Picture Presentation', and have it with you on a flash drive, on your email, or locally on the lab machine.

 **Note: if you did not use the right click and 'insert image' option when building your poster but instead used 'drag and drop' the poster printer may not print those images.
 You will need to watch your poster as it prints to make sure the printer does not leave off any images, text, or backgrounds.

 Steps for printing a poster:

 From the top tool bar select 'File' and then 'Print' from the left side menu.

 Under 'Printer' click the drop down and select the 'HP DesignJet T520 36in V4'.

 Next, underneath the printer select drop down box click the small text link labled 'Printer Properties'.

 In the Printer Properties pop up, click the drop down box labled 'Document Size'.
 Scroll to the bottom of the list, if you have previously set up a custom size option for posters select that, if not click the '+ Create' button at the very bottom of the list.
 Name your new custom size settings 'poster' or something along those lines, change the width to be 48" and hieght to be 36" (48"x36" is the default poster size for most all posters, that said, the max width you can use is 56" and the max hieght is 36"), and save it/select it as the document size.

 Back in the Printer Properties pop up, find the drop down labled 'Print Quality' and select the 'Best' option.

 Next, if you would like you can turn on the toggle for 'Show Preview' if you would like to see a preview before it is printed.